SEN Information Report

 How will you help my child make successful move into the next class or secondary school or other move or transition?

-Towards the end of the summer term each year group will visit their new classroom and spend part of the morning with their new teacher.
+Towards the end of the summer term each year group will visit their new classroom and spend the day with their new teacher.
 In addition, the current and new teachers meet to share information about the pupils in the new class.
 Pupils with SEND might visit their classroom more often or be provided with a booklet of information about the new class to take home over the summer holidays, for parents to discuss with them.

 Additional support is available for pupils with SEN to help them to make a successful transition to secondary school.
 For example, the Year 6 teacher and the Head of Year 7 from the secondary school will meet to share information, often the SENCos of the two schools will also have a discussion to share information and special visits, for children with SEND, to the new secondary school can also be arranged.
-CASS and LABSS also offer transition workshops on secondary transfer for children who might find this transition difficult.
-Parents might be asked to provide information about their child for the receiving secondary school.

 Where can I find out about other services that might be available for our family and my child?